craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

 ```

 There are also optional parameters for the `header` content block.
-You do not need to specify values for these optional parameters.
-You do so only if you want them to be set to `true` or their non-default value:
+You only need to specify values for these optional parameters if you want to change their defaults.

 ```yaml